A Missouri farm with a barn and animals, subject to state farm animal regulations.

 Good record-keeping is your best defense against compliance issues.
 When it comes to transporting animals, for example, you’ll almost always need an official health certificate from your vet, issued within 30 days of the move.
 Instead of scrambling for documents at the last minute, create a simple system to keep everything in one place.
 A binder or a dedicated digital folder can work wonders.
 Make sure to file records for every animal, including purchase or birth details, medical treatments, vaccinations, and any official certificates.
 This habit will save you countless headaches, especially if you ever face an inspection or need to prove your compliance.

-Work with the Missouri Department of Agriculture
+How to Work with the MO Department of Agriculture

 Don’t think of the Missouri Department of Agriculture as just an enforcement agency; see it as a valuable resource.
 The department’s goal is to promote and protect Missouri agriculture, and they offer educational materials and outreach programs to help you succeed.
 If you have questions about biosecurity, disease prevention, or specific regulations, their website is a great place to start.
 Reaching out to them for clarification shows you’re making a good-faith effort to comply with the law.
 Being proactive and informed is always a better strategy than waiting for a problem to arise.